hjcolcord/cs-400-XTeam-85/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

--Inventory Information
+## Inventory Information

--Price
+- Price

--Current inventory
+- Current inventory

--Warehouse Location
+- Warehouse Location

--Item Description
+- Item Description

--Item Name
+- Item Name

 Example: